Olan1/revu/README.md

 The Python code was validated using [Extends Class](https://extendsclass.com/python-tester.html)

 ### UX Testing:
-Testing was carried out manually for this project, although error and exception handling was used for validating form data.
+Testing was carried out manually for this project.
+Error and exception handling was used for validating form data.

 The sign-in page was tested by entering a combination of passwords and email addresses into the form input fields.
-It was tested by entering both the password and email correctly, the correct email and incorrect password and vice versa.
+It was tested by entering both the password and email correctly, the correct email and incorrect password, and vice versa.
 The correct email from one account and correct password from another was tested, and both values entered incorrectly was tested.
-It was also tested by leaving blank values.
-If the values are left blank the form will not submit, it is, however, reliant on the HTML rendered on the page which can be altered using developer tools and therefore is not secure.
+It was also tested by removing the required attribute from the HTML inputs leaving blank values.

-The sign-up page was tested similarly.
-It has the same weakness with blank values.
+The sign up page was tested by removing the required attribute from the HTML inputs and leaving blank values.
-It also needs further validation on the email and the password strength.
+Multiple emails, both valid and invalid were tested.
-All links on both the sign up and sign in page were tested.
+Passwords that satisfied none of the validation criteria, some of it and all of it, in different variations was tested.

 On the index page, all links were checked to see if they directed to the correct URL.
 The Sign Out link was tested to ensure that it ended the user's session.